-Education might be expensive, but the lack of education is even more costly.
-Investments in education yield multiple dividends.
-According to a 2016 RAND study, government spending on early childhood education returns \$2 to \$4 for every \$1 invested.
-And, as one climbs the educational ladder, the resulting economic benefits, such as higher income and lower unemployment, get larger, especially for those with a four-year degree or higher.
+DUCATION IS THE TAPROOT of individual well-being and community prosperity.
+As one climbs the educational ladder, the resulting economic benefits, such as higher income and lower unemployment, get larger, especially for those with a four-year degree or higher.
 Likewise, there is a clear and consistent pattern with higher levels of education associated with better health, less dependence on public assistance, and increased technology use-just to name a few other benefits.
 And what is generally good for the individual also benefits the wider community-such as lower crime rates and more volunteerism.